Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

 Before acting with the next hop in the sequence, we consider ``inserting the identity'':

 for some set $\{\widetilde{O}_i\}_{i=1}^m$ of outward hops with $\widetilde{I}_{m-i+1}=\widetilde{O}_i^{-1} \ \forall \ i$.
-Given that from any configuration of particles it is always possible to reach an FES by applying a finite number of consecutive outward hops, we may choose the operators $\{\widetilde{O}_i\}_{i=1}^m$ such that the state after $\widetilde{O}_m$ is applied is an FES.
-Now, if the FES obtained after the application of $\widetilde{O}_m$ is different from the initial one, we have achieved the desired result, since the sequence $(\widetilde{O}_m \ldots \widetilde{O}_1) O_{n+1} I_{n} \ldots I_1$ maps from our initial FES to a different FES.
-If on the other hand, the resulting FES is identical to the starting one, we have learnt that the subsequence $O_{n+1} I_n \ldots I_1$ of inward and outward hops can be replaced by the sequence of only inward hops $\widetilde{I}_m \ldots \widetilde{I}_1$.
+As we established, it is always possible to reach an FES from a given configuration of particles by applying a finite number of consecutive outward hops, and so we may choose the operators $\{\widetilde{O}_i\}_{i=1}^m$ such that the state after the last outward hop $\widetilde{O}_m$ in the sequence is applied is an FES.
+Now, if the FES obtained after the application of $\widetilde{O}_m$ is different from the initial one, we have achieved the desired result, since the sequence $(\widetilde{O}_m \ldots \widetilde{O}_1) O_{n+1} I_{n} \ldots I_1$ maps from our initial FES to a different FES by using a sequence of purely inward then purely outward hops.
+If, on the other hand, the resulting FES is identical to the starting one, we have learned that the subsequence $O_{n+1} I_n \ldots I_1$ of inward and outward hops can be replaced by the sequence of only inward hops $\widetilde{I}_m \ldots \widetilde{I}_1$.
 Iterating this reasoning for every further outward hop $O_i$ appearing in the overall hopping sequence, we see that at some point we will arrive at a sequence of purely inward and purely outward hops connecting our initial FES to a different FES, either by virtue of finding such a sequence of inward and outward hops at some intermediate step, or by virtue of successfully changing the original sequence of mixed inward and outward hops into an equivalent sequence of purely inward hops followed by purely outward hops.\\

-We now prove the main result of this appendix, i.e. the uniqueness of FESs: \\
+We now prove the main result of this appendix, i.e., the uniqueness of FESs: \\

-\emph{Each Krylov sector of a $d=\infty$ $k$-local system with open boundaries contains a unique FES.}\\
+\emph{Each Krylov sector of a $d=\infty$ system with local range-$k$ interactions and open boundaries contains a unique FES.}\\

 We proceed inductively.
 The cases of $1$ and $2$ particles are easy to verify.
 Assume that uniqueness holds up to FESs containing $N-1$ particles and consider an FES composed of $N$ particles.
-We will prove that there is no sequence of purely inward hops followed by purely outward hops that will map this FES to a different FES.
+We shall prove that there is no sequence of purely inward hops followed by purely outward hops that maps this FES to a different FES.
 Thus, uniqueness will follow as a direct consequence of our previous lemma.
-In what follows, we will refer to a sequence of purely inward then purely outward hops as an $O/I$ sequence.
-We will now explore different structures of FESs on a case-by-case basis. \\
+In what follows, we refer to a sequence of purely inward then purely outward hops as an $O-I$ sequence.
+We now explore different structures of FESs on a case-by-case basis.